-Join Paul Nowak for an in-depth discussion in this video Note-taking for linear vs. nonlinear concepts, part of Study Skills Fundamentals.
+Join Paul Nowak for an in-depth discussion in this video Note-taking for linear vs. nonlinear concepts, part of Learning Study Skills.

 - In this chapter, we're going to discuss ways in which you can improve your note-taking abilities.
 First off, let's think about why we take notes.
 Usually, it's to refer back to the most critical or personally meaningful information we've read.
 But have you ever taken notes and never looked back at them?
 You might have notebooks upon notebooks of notes that you never bothered to refer back to.
 Was this a waste of time?
 According to research, no. This effort of taking notes was not a waste of time.
 Researchers find that the very action of taking a note strengthens your memory of that information, even if you never bother to look at the note again.